 (i) Background of Operator Balancing Agreements

 Pursuant to its Order No. 636 restructuring proceeding in February 1993, Transwestern implemented mandatory Operator Balancing Agreements (OBAs) on its system.
 As a result of unbundling under Order No. 636, operators of facilities interconnected with Transwestern’s system, rather than Transwestern, controlled gas flows on Transwestern’s system.
 Given that it had no storage and was a transportation-only pipeline, Transwestern entered into OBAs with the operators of each receipt and delivery point on its system.
 The purpose of the OBAs was to make the system more “user friendly” for shippers by eliminating shipper imbalances and prior period adjustments on shipper contracts.
 As a result, shippers are billed on scheduled volumes.
 The OBA provides that the difference between any physical flow and quantities that are confirmed and scheduled, on a monthly basis, will create an Operational Imbalance to be resolved pursuant to the terms of the OBA.
-The imposition of OBAs eliminated the need for shipper scheduling and balancing penalties.
+The uniform use of OBAs eliminated the need for shipper scheduling and balancing penalties.
 In its orders on Transwestern’s restructuring proceedings, the Commission agreed that use of mandatory, system-wide OBAs were reasonable on Transwestern’s system but that the parties could request a conference after one year under OBAs to determine whether any changes were appropriate.
 As a result of a technical conference held in 1994 pursuant to such order, Transwestern modified certain provisions of the OBA in response to operator concerns.
 Since 1994, the only changes made to Transwestern’s OBA have been pursuant to the GISB process.

 In 1999, GISB required that pipelines have OBAs at all pipeline interconnect points.
 Transwestern was in compliance with this GISB standard since 1993.
 Likewise, Transwestern already complies with the Commission’s new Section 284.12 (c) (2) (iii), which requires that pipelines provide services that facilitate the ability of their shippers to manage transportation imbalances.
-Effectively, Transwestern’s OBA structure is a service that has helped shippers manage imbalances by eliminating them.
+Effectively, Transwestern’s OBA structure is a service that has helped shippers manage imbalances by making operators, rather than shippers, responsible for eliminating them.

 (ii) Operator Balancing Agreements